bob01/etx-tools/README.md

 ### HobbyWing support
-- configure FC as 'HobbyWing v5'
+- configure FC telemetry protocol as 'HobbyWing v5'
 - requires Platinum 5 ESC, tested with PL-04.0.11 and current version PL-04.1.02
 - ESC can be configured at any time, restart required - ESC must be power-cycled e.g.
    - bench setup or adjustments in the pits